skulpt/skulpt/introduction.rst

 development environments, the details of executing programs may differ.
 Also, most programs are more interesting than this one.

+.. admonition:: Want to learn more about Python?

+	If you would like to learn more about installing and using Python, here are some video links.
+	`Installing Python for Windows <http://youtu.be/9EfGpN1Pnsg>`__ shows you how to install the Python environment under Windows Vista,
+	`Installing Python for Mac <http://youtu.be/MEmEJCLLI2k>`__ shows you how to install under Mac OS/X, and `Installing Python for Linux <http://youtu.be/RLPYBxfAud4>`__ shows you how to install from the Linux command line.
+	`Using Python <http://youtu.be/kXbpB5_ywDw>`__ shows you some details about the Python shell and source code.

 Special Ways to Execute Python in this Book
 -------------------------------------------

 This book provides two additional ways to execute Python programs.
-Both techniques are designed to assist you in learning and understanding the Python and programs work.
+Both techniques are designed to assist you as you learn the Python programming language.
+They will help you increase your understanding of how Python programs work.

 First, you can write, modify, and execute programs using a unique **activecode** interpreter that allows you to execute Python code right in the text itself (right from the web browser).
 Although this is certainly not the way real programs are written, it provides an excellent environment for learning a programming language like Python since you can experiment with the language as you are reading.

 Take a look at the activecode interpreter in action.
 If we use the Python code from the previous example and make it active, you will see that it can be executed directly by pressing the *run* button.
-You can also make changes and save them for reloading later.
 Try pressing the *run* button below.

 .. activecode:: ch01_1
     :nopre: